Silkie Guinea Pig vs Short-Tailed Opossum: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Silkie Guinea Pig and Short-Tailed Opossum.
 Silkie Guinea Pig requires moderate levels of exercise and engagement, while Short-Tailed Opossum needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+With activity levels comparable, the time burden is similar, so the decision comes down to other factors.
 Silkie Guinea Pig owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Short-Tailed Opossum.
 Under-exercised small animals of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Silkie Guinea Pig and Short-Tailed Opossum.
 Silkie Guinea Pig has moderate grooming needs, while Short-Tailed Opossum requires moderate maintenance.
 Professional grooming costs reflect these differences: Silkie Guinea Pig owners typically spend $200-$400 annually on grooming, compared to $200-$400 for Short-Tailed Opossum.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Home maintenance — brushing, bathing, nails, dental care — matters as much as any professional grooming appointment.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these small animals.

 Best for Low-Maintenance Owners